 [Ultimate Member > User Roles > Edit Role]

 Forum writing permissions

 The extension allows you to apply posting restrictions to individual forums.
 You can restrict which user roles can create new topics or replies on a per forum basis.
-To apply restrictions to a forum edit the desired forum and you will see a widget called: “Writing permissions”.
-On this widget you can choose which roles can create new topics in this forum and which roles can create new replies in this forum.
+To apply restrictions to a forum edit the desired forum and you will see a box called: “UM Permissions”.
+On this box you can choose which roles can create new topics in this forum and which roles can create new replies in this forum.